Ridoineel/Pyintercon/README.md

-# A simple python Server and Client for interconnect your application
+# Pyconnect is a simple python Server and Client for interconnect your application

 > All package that use in this is built-in packages (refer in requirements.txt)